 Always use the term as an adjective and always capitalize.
 Do not pluralize the term.
 Some consider it disrespectful to group Indian, Métis and Inuit under the single term Aboriginal.
 When possible refer to a peoples as specifically as possible.

 The term cannot describe a person.
-It may be used in a name such as the Ardoch Algonquin First Nation or to describe First Nations education as a kind of education, or First Nations Fathering as an event that is held by residents of Indian communities.
+It may be used in a name such as the Ardoch Algonquin First Nation or to describe First Nations education as a kind of education, or First Nations Fathering as an event that is held by residents of an Indigenous community.
 Inuit and Métis do not use this label.

 The term is often too general to be useful since there are natives everywhere such as native Torontonians.
 It still appears in popular media and common speech but is not appropriate for academic writing.